windwalker-io/ventoviro.github.io/.vaseman/entries/documentation/3.x/start/getting-started.md

 ```

 OK, the Sakura page will return.
 To register a package and routing is a bit of bother, but it will be very
-flexible if we want to organize a lot of controllers and routes in the future, if we have a big system and mny developers.
+flexible if we want to organize a lot of controllers and routes in the future, if we have a big system and many developers.

 ## Model Repository